 The primary and secondary role in a remote mirror setup is implemented at the logical drive level instead of at the storage subsystem level.
 All logical drives that participate in a remote mirror relationship on a storage subsystem can be in either a primary or secondary role only.
-The storage subsystem can also have a combination of logical drives in a primary or secondary role.
+The storage subsystem can also have a combination of logical drives in a primary or secondary role and logical drives in a secondary role.
 Whether the logical drive is in a primary or secondary role, it counts towards the maximum number of mirror logical drive pairs that can be defined in a storage subsystem.

-Note: With controller firmware 05.30.xx.xx. and earlier, there is a limit to how many logical drives you can create in a single storage subsystem.
-When the Enhanced Remote Mirroring option is enabled, the total number of logical drives that are supported for each storage subsystem is reduced from the number of logical drives that you would have without the Enhanced Remote Mirroring option enabled.
+Note: There is a limit to how many logical drives you can create in a single storage subsystem.
+When the Enhanced Remote Mirroring option is enabled, the total number of logical drives that are supported for each storage subsystem is reduced by two from the number of logical drives that you would have without the Enhanced Remote Mirroring option enabled.